roshanmaind/digit-recognizer/README.md

 # Digit Recognizer

 Handwritten digit recognition ML program written from scratch with CUDA for parallel computations which uses an FNN to predict the digit entered.
-The number of hidden layers and the number of hidden layers can be adjusted to any values when running the program by specifying options.
+The number of hidden layers and the number of hidden units can be adjusted to any values when running the program by specifying options.

 ### Features